Meikipop Guide

 Tips

-• Auto scan mode is useful for games where text changes frequently and you want continuous lookups
+• Auto scan mode works well for games where text changes frequently and you want continuous lookups

-• Particularly useful for JRPGs with complex menus where text appears all over the screen, compared to VNs where text is usually in a predictable location
+• Especially handy for JRPGs with complex menus where text shows up all over the screen, compared to VNs where text is usually in a predictable spot

 • For games that can be text hooked, consider using Textractor + JL instead